Operation Fluid Drive: First evacuation

 United States President Gerald Ford ordered commencement of the operation on 20 June 1976 at 1:23 a.m.
 EDT.
 Fighting on land routes to Damascus, Syria, disrupted the original plan of a road convoy evacuation.

 At 10:37 a.m.
 Beirut time, the United States Navy LCU 1654 landing craft opened its bow ramp at Bain Militaire to allow 276 evacuees to board.
 U.S. diplomats in Lebanon had finished the truce arrangements needed for the evacuation only hours beforehand.
+Organisation on the ground within Beirut leant on the knowledge and connections of British Charge d'Affaires, Geoffrey Hancock, who used his good relations with parties involved in the conflict in efforts to assure security.
 The evacuees were unarmed, and were escorted by numerous Palestinian guerrillas and leftist Lebanese army soldiers.
 One family refused to continue with the evacuation when told, incorrectly, that their dog was not allowed.

 After a 25-minute trip, the landing craft reached USS Spiegel Grove, which remained three miles offshore.
 The United States Sixth Fleet flagship, USS Little Rock, pulled alongside USS Spiegel Grove to greet the refugees on board.
 The United States convoy consisted of five ships in total.
 One of the escort ships was the USS Connole (FF 1056), and three Soviet warships, including Kerch, shadowed the fleet.
 USS Spiegel Grove then sailed to Piraeus, Greece, arriving on 22 June 1976.